google/flax/docs/experimental/nnx/nnx_basics.md

     return x @ self.w.value + self.b.value
 ```

-As shown above dynamic state is usually stored in `nnx.Variable`s such as `nnx.Param`,
+As shown above dynamic state is usually stored in `nnx.Variable`s (NOTE: the example above does not include Variable; perhaps can stick with Params in the text here and introduce Variable later?) such as `nnx.Param`,
 and static state (all types not handled by NNX) such as integers or strings
 are stored directly.
-JAX array and Numpy array attributes are also treated as dynamic state,
+Attributes of type `jax.Array` and `numpy.ndarray` are also treated as dynamic state,
 although storing them inside `nnx.Variable`s is preferred.
 Also, RNG keys can be requested from the
-`nnx.Rngs` object by calling `rngs.<stream_name>()` where the stream name show match on of
+`nnx.Rngs` object by calling `rngs.<stream_name>()` where the stream name show match (NOTE: clarify) on of
 the names provided to the `Rngs` constructor (shown below).

 To actually initialize a Module is very easy: simply call the constructor.
-All of the
+All the
 parameters of a Module will be created right then and there, and are immediately available
-for inspection.
+for inspection using regular Python attribute access.

 ```{code-cell} ipython3
 model = Linear(din=2, dout=3, rngs=nnx.Rngs(params=0))